google/go-cloud/internal/docs/pubsub/design.md

     // ...
 }

+// OpenSubscription opens an existing subscription on the server and returns a
-func OpenSubscription(ctx context.Context, subscriptionName string, opts *SubscriptionOptions) (*pubsub.Subscription, error) {
+// pubsub.Subscription object that can be used to receive messages. func OpenSubscription(ctx context.Context, subscriptionName string, opts *SubscriptionOptions) (*pubsub.Subscription, error) {
     if opts == nil {
         opts = defaultSubscriptionOptions